zahidaliayub/bitcoin-private-full-node-wallet/README.md

 ## Building, Installing, and Running the Wallet

 *To run the Bitcoin Private Full-Node Desktop Wallet from source, you need to have [BitcoinPrivate](https://github.com/BTCPrivate/BitcoinPrivate) built and ready to go.
-Effectively, this means having a copy of `btcpd` and `btc-cli` in the .jar's directory.*
+Effectively, this means having a copy of `btcpd` and `btcp-cli` in the .jar's directory.*

 #### For best security, it is recommended to build the entire Bitcoin Private wallet by yourself, directly from GitHub.